-On a cold engine, place the throttle in the full forward "Choke" position.
+On a cold engine, pull out the choke control.

 For a 15 & 17 HP Kawasaki manual start engine, turn key to "Run" position.
 Pull recoil rope to start engine.

 For a 17HP Kawasaki Electric start engine, OPC levers must be depressed, turn ignition switch to the "start" position.
 Release the switch when the engine starts.
-With a cold engine, gradually return choke to the full throttle position after the engine starts and warms up.